webrecorder/browsertrix-crawler/README.md

 The `depth` setting also limits how many pages will be crawled for that seed, while the `limit` option sets the total number of pages crawled from any seed.

-### Custom Warcinfo metadata.
+### Custom Warcinfo Fields

-Custom data can be added to the `warcinfo` headers for combined WARC by specifying custom fields in the `warcinfo` config block or specifying each field via the command-line.
+Custom fields can be added to the `warcinfo` WARC record, generated for each combined WARCs.
+The fields can be specified in the YAML config under `warcinfo` section or specifying individually via the command-line.

-For example, the following are equivalent ways to add warcinfo metadata:
+For example, the following are equivalent ways to add additional warcinfo fields:

+via yaml config:

 ```yaml
 warcinfo: